xrrocha/word-scrambler/README.md

 - All exceptions are treated as unchecked
 - Common lambda patterns, like collecting results in a `String`, are idiomatic

-👉 A note on terminology: Kotlin uniformly calls executable units _functions_, rather than _methods_.
-For a function to be deemed a method it must be contained in an object or a class; it must have a _target_.
-Otherwise, functions stand on their own.

 ### (Far) Fewer Imports!

 When presenting the full Java implementation above we omitted imports for